2009

 within the lake community was added.
 Desktop publishing software

-provided a professional look while condensing more information into a
+provided a semi-professional look while condensing more information into a

 Handbook and reprinting became

 designed.
-Owner data and the fish stocking program were updated.
+Property owner data and the fish stocking program were updated.
 Other

-minor edits and revisions were made to bring us to this 2009 edition.
+minor edits and revisions were made to bring us to the 2009 edition.

-this project over the past five or six years; but it was a labor of love
+this project and it has been a labor of love

 devoted to the most wonderful lake in the world!
 I hope you enjoy the